paolopedroso/online-art-exhibit/README.md

 ---

 This personal project showcases my coded art in a fully responsive online exhibit, where each artwork is interactive and engaging.
 Many of these pieces are inspired by the innovative creators on [p5.js](https://p5js.org) and [openprocessing.com](https://openprocessing.com), reflecting a blend of creativity and technology.
+This project also highlights my experience in HTML, CSS, and JavaScript, utilizing p5.js in several artworks.

 ---